ciscoheat/superforms-web/src/routes/crud/+page.md

 });
 ```

-Zod makes it quite easy to append a modifier to a field, without duplicating the whole schema!
+Zod makes it quite easy to append a modifier to a field without duplicating the whole schema.
 (Of course, the original `userSchema` is kept intact.)

 With this, **Create** and **Update** can now use the same schema, which means that they can share the same user interface.
-This is a basic feature in Superforms, you can pass either empty data or an entity partially matching the schema to `superValidate`, and it will generate default values for any empty fields, ensuring the type safety.
+This is a basic feature in Superforms, you can pass either empty data or an entity partially matching the schema to `superValidate`, and it will generate default values for any empty fields, ensuring type safety.

 ## Reading a user from the database